 Once you’ve located the sources of VOCs, it’s time to contain them as best you can.
 Some VOC contributors, like wood floors or wall paint, can’t be contained but it helps to be aware of how they release dangerous chemicals into the air, typically due to poor humidity control.
 Many others, however, can be appropriately contained using airtight seals to keep the VOC contaminants inside.
 Many home improvement stores sell containers that work well to keep these compounds safely sealed away.

 If you must use items that contain VOCs in your home, ventilation can go a long way in keeping the contaminants from lingering.
 Running your HVAC system while using them can help, as can separate fans or ventilation systems.
 Even an open window can make a huge difference.
-Having a constant flow and exchange of air not only keeps the air in your home from becoming contaminated with VOCs but can also keep you from getting dizzy and reduce other unpleasant side effects of VOC exposure.

 Clean Contaminated Air